 We continue to collaborate with suppliers, encouraging more of them to set climate targets and implement strategies for reducing emissions intensity, tailored to their own supply chains.

 Eliminate deforestation from our global supply chains by the end of 2030, building on the progress from our 2020 milestones in highest priority commodities and regions.

 When we set this commitment in 2015, we prioritized action and measurement with public milestones for 2020 for the products we use in the greatest volumes and with the potential to have the greatest impact on forests.
-As of year-end 2020, 99.6% of our beef, soy sourced for the feed of chicken used in McDonald’s products, palm oil, coffee and fiber used in guest packaging volumes support deforestation-free supply chains.
+We continue our focus on supporting deforestation-free supply chains for our primary commodities, such as beef, soy (for chicken feed), palm oil, coffee and fiber (used in primary guest packaging).